sc0ttj/tldr-react/README.md

     // start AJAX calls to load in data
     //
-    // You can also setup up event handlers, timers, etc here }
+    // You can also setup up event handlers, timers, etc here
+    //
+    // You *could* modify or set the state here, but
+    // it's not recommended - the initial render will the
+    // update, so set it in the constructor instead.
+  }

   componentWillReceiveProps() {